Step 1: Take the quiz.

 Learn to listen to your body's intelligence.

-This is the age of the intellect.
-We worship the conscious, thinking mind but fail to acknowledge the wisdom in our subconscious mind, in our body.
+We are in the age of the intellect.
+We worship the conscious, thinking mind but fail to acknowledge the wisdom in our subconscious mind and body.

-Sometimes your head points in one direction but your gut or heart points the other way.
+Sometimes your head points in one direction, but your gut points the other way.
 Which route to follow?

 When you have a strong visceral feeling about making a particular decision, and when this feeling persists despite rational arguments to the contrary, it is wise to explore what this means.